 The Fire Plate creates what has to be one of the largest cooking areas possible with a Monolith kamado barbecue.

 The biggest "plancha" ever sits over the base of the Monolith to provide a natural variation of heat across the vast dimensions of the fire plate.
-The off centre siting of the cast iron daisy facilitates temperature regulation.
+The off centre siting of the cast iron chimney damper facilitates temperature regulation.
 To the front is fat drain hole with slide out drip pan beneath.

 The Fire Plate is available across the range.